kyongs/SNU-BKMS2-F2023/rocksdb/README.md

 $ ./db_bench --help
 ```

-Run the below command and measure the performance of RocksDB on your system:
+For the report, run the below command and measure the performance of RocksDB on your system:

 > Update `-db="/path/to/datadir"` path according to your experimetal environment